 The Submitting Competitive Retailer begins the process by selecting “Missing Enrollment Transaction” from the submit tree.

-The Competitive Retailer enters the Assignee (the TDSP for this example), the ESI ID, the Original Tan ID which is the BGN02 of the 814_01, 814_16 or the 814_24 and the Tran Type.
+The Competitive Retailer enters the Assignee (the TDSP for this example), the ESI ID, the Original Tran ID which is the BGN02 of the 814_01, 814_16 or the 814_24 and the Tran Type.
 The Comments field is optional; however, Market Participants are strongly encouraged to include any relevant comments to help facilitate resolution of the issue.
 “Please provide 867_04 for Move In”.
 The STARTTIME field is the service period start date for the transaction in question.
 The TXN Date and STARTTIME fields are optional.

 Once all required information is populated, the Submitting Competitive Retailer selects OK to complete the Submit process.
 The issue transitions to the TDSP in a state of New.